McCulloch ROB S600

 Cut to Edge

 The S600 does a pretty good job of getting to the edges provided the boundary wire is set up correctly.
 It is, however, not perfect.
-One might have to do the edges yourself from time to time for a perfect finish.
+To achieve a perfect finish you will have to do the edges yourself from time to time.
+To do this you will need to use the Best Cordless Grass Trimmer to suit your requirements.

 It boasts a spot cut feature which is very handy.
 This mode allows you to place the robotic lawn mower in a small area that might be tricky to get to.
 It will focus on this area cutting in a spiral fashion.
 This is great for hard to reach parts of the lawn.